 Guide to the Law for Freelancers in the United States

-If you are a freelancer (aka independent contractor, subcontractor, contract worker, or gig worker), you are essentially your own small business, and generally the law treats you as a business, not as an employee.
+If you are a freelancer (aka independent contractor, subcontractor, contract worker, gig worker, consultant, etc.), you are essentially your own small business, and generally the law treats you as a business, not as an employee.
 So in general the employment laws don’t apply to you (unless your “client” is misclassifying you as an independent contractor – see below).
 But business laws usually do apply.

-So for example, if you live in New York City, which has the Freelance Isn’t Free Act, you can benefit from the protections of this law.
-If you live outside New York City, this law probably doesn’t apply to you.
-Then again, it might.
-As with most things in law, it’s complicated.
-See the Freelance Isn’t Free FAQ.
+So for example, if you live in New York State, which has the Freelance Isn’t Free Act, you can benefit from the protections of this law.
+Or if your client is based in New York State, but you are not, you may also be able to enforce the law against that client.

-If you live in California, your clients are subject to the new AB5 Gig Worker Law, regardless of where the client is based.
+If you live in California, your clients (and thus you) are subject to the new AB5 Gig Worker Law, regardless of where the client is based.

 2. Independent contractor status

 How do I know if I am a freelancer/independent contractor?

 Determining whether you are an independent contractor (aka freelancer) is sometimes complex, and you may want to get an employment lawyer if you are unsure.
 Many employers misclassify (whether intentionally or not) employees as independent contractors to avoid paying certain taxes and other benefits.
 The category you fit into has implications as to the laws that apply, as you will see below.

 Here’s what you need to know about freelancer vs employee status.